gamedevware/charon/docs/gamedata/filling_documents.rst

 multi-document deletions run without the dialog.

 .. note::
-   Deleting a document does not clean up references to it.
-They stay in place as broken references and are reported by :doc:`validation <../advanced/validation>`, which is the quickest way to find what pointed at the removed document.
+   Deleting a document does not clean up references to it, and the deletion is not blocked by them.
+They stay behind as broken references, which :doc:`validation <../advanced/validation>` reports - the quickest way to find everything that pointed at the removed document.
+Like any other invalid data, they are tolerated while you work and should be resolved before publishing.

 ----